keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 The **OEC** cluster is a distorted manganese-oxide cube, with calcium edge.
 Though artificial mimics have been created, it is still an open question if [had the OEC had direct mineral origin, and if so, which mineral](https://pubs.acs.org/doi/10.1021/acs.biochem.6b00794)?

 Manganese is the [natural metal for water splitting](https://doi.org/10.1098/rstb.2007.2223) due to its versatile oxidation state and favourable redox energetics.
-Minerals like birnessite also display oxygen evolution, but at far higher overpotentials, and are proen to create reactive oxygen species side products that would shred a biological cell.
+Minerals like birnessite also display oxygen evolution, but at far higher overpotentials, and are prone to create reactive oxygen species side products that would shred a biological cell.

 The asymmetric cuboid arrangement helps the OEC function as a **"spin diode"**.
 The cluster's four metal centers are in communication to [tightly coordinate a series of spin flips](https://doi.org/10.1103/PhysRevApplied.21.024024) which guide the generation of forbidden **triplet oxygen**.
 The sequential spin flips are crucial to this near-alien technology developed by the cyanos; they're what allow the OEC to overcome the---previously unbroken---<span class="germania-text">verboten</span> spin-barrier.